rolandholik/BT-sphinx-docs/source/introduction.rst

     - quixote-mcu       (:term:`TMA` in Micro-controller)

     .. note::
-        There is also quixote-export implemantation wich comes with no :term:`TMA` as it serves only for purpouses of security event exporting.
+        There are also quixote-export quixote-console wich come with no :term:`TMA` as they serves only for purposes of security event exporting and workload monitoring respectively.

-The - basic notion of these TSEM is also meant to support more complicated modeling approaches such as machine learning models.
+The notion of TSEM is also meant to support more complicated modeling approaches such as machine learning models.